 How to deal with Gen Zs in the workplace

-Gen Zs can be manageable to handle once employers get to know their characteristics and adapt to them.
-Here are some ways to deal with them in the workplace.
+Gen Z employees can be manageable to handle once employers know and adapt to their characteristics.
+Here are some ways to deal with them in the workplace:

 - Lead by example.
 Gen Zs don’t like to be bossed around and just told what to do.
-Instead, try to lead by example by embodying the company vision and giving feedback.
+Instead, lead by example by embodying the company vision and giving feedback.

 - Cultivate individual communication.
 Form individual connections with them along with the usual team communication.
 Provide feedback for their work as much as possible to motivate them further.

 - Get to know what they need.
-Part of reaching out to them involves getting to know their needs to improve their welfare.
+Reaching out to them involves getting to know their needs to improve their welfare.

 - Encourage training and development.
 Having a Gen Z workforce is a perfect time to encourage training and development in the workplace.
 Employers must look at their training programs and see what can be improved in each of them.